WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 # Using WoTT with Google Core IoT

 Before we get started, you need to install the `gcloud` tool.
 This is used to interact with Google's services.
-You can find installation instruction [here](https://cloud.google.com/iot/docs/how-tos/getting-started).
+You can find installation instructions [here](https://cloud.google.com/iot/docs/how-tos/getting-started).
+Follow the instructions for your specific distribution.

-You also need to have at least one device with the WoTT agent installed (and know the device id of said device).
+You will also need to have at least one device with the [WoTT agent installed](https://https://github.com/WoTTsecurity/agent) if you do not already.
+This will provide you with your unique device ID and token which can be added to the [WoTT dashboard](https://dash.wott.io) as per instructions.

 Finally, you also need to have `curl` and `jq` installed (both should be available in your favorite package manager)